dougblack/beanstalk/README.md

 # Beanstalk

 Beanstalk is a Discord bot for Android: Netrunner.
+I wrote a little about it [here][blog].

 ### Screenshots